 - Uber Accused of Booking Thousands of Fake Rides to Mess with Rival Lyft

 While I have used the company and quite enjoyed the trips I have taken.
 It’s not them that I truly love about the transportation.
 It’s their savvy savvy app.

 But what I wanted to point out is that the digital hiring and payment model that Uber (and others) use works quite well from a users perspective and it’s why hundreds of thousands of people want a similar service.

 While I was doing some research for the blog post.
-I heard about Taxi Magic and will give that a try next time I am in need of cab.
+I heard about Curb and will give that a try next time I am in need of cab.
 I’ll post here a how well it works.